Brazilian champion with Flamengo shares moving story with Adriano Imperador | OneFootball

 What did Adriano Imperador say?

-Back in the locker room, Zé Roberto recounts that the Imperador started a motivational speech.
-The red-black idol would have downplayed Atlético's confidence and emphasized that, in Rio de Janeiro, the fans trusted the team.
-Then, Didico spoke to each athlete and declared:
+Back in the locker room, Zé Roberto says the Imperador started a motivational speech.
+The red-black idol is said to have downplayed Atlético’s confidence and emphasized that, in Rio de Janeiro, the fans believed in the squad.
+Then, Didico spoke to each player and said:

-Pô, Zé Roberto, you are my little engine.
-I only work with you, you complete me in the attack, let's go!
-And man, in the end, he said: ‘Pô, if everything goes wrong, guys, look at me because you have the Imperador by your side -, the former midfielder told Flamengo TV.
+Hey, Zé Roberto, you’re my little engine.
+I only work with you, you complete me in attack, let’s go!
+And man, in the end he said: ‘Hey, if everything goes wrong, guys, just look at me because you have the Emperor by your side — the former midfielder told Flamengo TV.

 How did Flamengo win the 2009 Brasileirão?

 From the story told by Zé Roberto, Flamengo kept climbing up the competition table.
-In the final round, however, the Rubro-Negro needed to defeat Grêmio and for Internacional to lose simultaneously.
+In the final round, however, the Rubro-Negro needed to beat Grêmio and for Internacional to lose at the same time.

-Thus, the Most Beloved did their part by triumphing 2-1, with goals from David Braz and Ronaldo Angelim.
-Then, the club from Gávea ended a 17-year drought without winning the Brasileirão.
+Thus, the Most Beloved did their part by winning 2-1, with goals from David Braz and Ronaldo Angelim.
+So, the club from Gávea ended their 17-year drought without winning the Brasileirão.

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇧🇷 here.